 Both modules are assessed through written work based on participants’ own practice within their school/setting.
 Participants will be asked to relate theory and policy to SEND provision in their setting and reflect on how they might effect change and foster a culture of inclusion within their school.
 Participants will also complete a work-based practice portfolio evidencing your experience, knowledge and skills against the SENCo learning outcomes.
 These are set by the government, and are available here.

 - An honours level degree at 2:2 or above

-- Qualified Teacher Status (QTS)
+- Qualified Teacher Status

 - Confirmation of support from your headteacher.
 All entrants must have written commitment from their Head Teacher to release the applicant for the appropriate time to fulfil course study requirements.

+- Be currently working as a SENCo or deputy SENCo.
 (If you are not working as a SENCo currently, then it may be possible for you to join the course.
 However, places on the Learners First SENCo programme will be prioritised for those currently working within the role.)

 - Not have already undertaken the SENCo qualification

-Stage 2: Formal Application via the University of Huddersfield
+Step 2: Formal Application via the University of Huddersfield